Coimbra

 Language

-The local language spoken in Coimbra, Portugal is Portuguese.
-English is widely understood in tourist areas, but it’s always appreciated to try some basic Portuguese phrases.
+The local language spoken in Coimbra, Portugal, is Portuguese.
+English is widely understood in tourist areas, but it can be helpful to learn a few basic Portuguese phrases to communicate with locals.

 Cost Of Living

-The cost of living in Coimbra is relatively affordable compared to other European cities.
-Rent, groceries, and dining out are generally lower than in major cities like Lisbon or Porto.
-Public transportation is also reasonably priced, making it easy to get around the city.
+The cost of living in Coimbra is relatively affordable compared to other major European cities.
+Rent, dining out, and transportation costs are reasonable, making it an attractive destination for budget-conscious travelers.

 Other